dvcorreia1984/leaderboard/README.md

 - Open your Terminal in your VSCode.
 - Navigate to the desired directory [folder] to which you want to clone the repository to
-- [Copy & Paste] the Git clone you find in the code button https://github.com/GeekyHacks/AwesomeBook.git
+- [Copy & Paste] the Git clone you find in the code button https://github.com/dvcorreia1984/leaderboard.git into your terminal and press [Enter]
+- run using "npm start" in your terminal

 ### Prerequisites

 In order to run this project you need:

-- General Understanding of HTML & CSS
+- General Understanding of HTML, CSS and JavaScript
 - basic Knowledge of Git Commands
 - basic Knowledge of the Terminal Commands